mxsjoberg/michaelsjoberg.com/public/posts/a-deep-dive-into-computer-vision.md

 Segmentation from motion is typically done using optic flow discontinuities, optic flow and depth, or Gestalt law of common fate:

 - image differencing is the process of subtracting pixel by pixel from next frames to create a binary image (absolute difference above threshold), intensity levels change the most in regions with motion, so if $I(x, y, t)$ and $I(x, y, t + 1)$, then $$\|I(x, y, t + 1) - I(x, y, t)\| > T$$ where $T$ is some threshold (note that it is not optimal when background matches object, or for smooth objects)
-- background subtraction is when background is used as reference image (static image) and each image is subtracted from previous image in sequence, adjacent frame difference, which is similar to image differencing $$B(x, y) = I(x, y, t - 1)$$
+- background subtraction is when background is used as reference image (static image) and each image is subtracted from previous image in sequence, adjacent frame difference, which is like image differencing $$B(x, y) = I(x, y, t - 1)$$
     - off-line average, pixel-wise mean values computed in separate training phase, also called mean of threshold $$B(x, y) = \frac{1}{N} \sum I(x, y, t)$$
     - moving average, background model is linear weighted sum of previous frames and is commonly used $$B(x, y) = (1 - \beta) B(x, y) + \beta I(x, y, t)$$